1881 – St. Edward’s School, Oxford, Oxfordshire

 “This house, of which we give a perspective and first-floor and ground-plans,

-Designed by the celebrated 19th Century architect Sir George Gilbert Scott and built in 1872,
+Designed by the celebrated 19th Century architect Sir George Gilbert Scott and largely built by 1872,

 The Roman Catholic church, St Mary of the Angels was designed by the leading church architect J.J.